jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 Scholars of the Yargyez Empire have attempted to document the religious beliefs of the Uzvu.
 Their best understanding is the following:

-Before creation, the cosmos was pool of disordered elements called Recetokel.
-This Recetokel spontaneously generated three sub-soul substances (these substances which the Uzvu collectively refer to as Komais): Kasa, Rabi, and Iyo.
+Before creation, the cosmos was pool of disordered elements called Restokal.
+This Restokal spontaneously generated three sub-soul substances (these substances which the Uzvu collectively refer to as Komais): Kasa, Rabi, and Iyo.
 Each Komai was internally complex, and composed of some combination of sunlight and moonlight.
 When Komai combined with raw elements, it gave properties to those elements based on which Komai was added.
 Kasa granted metabolism and animation, was entirely composed of sunlight, and tended to sink downwards.
 Rabi granted agency and intention, was composed of both sunlight and moonlight, and tended to sit idle.
 Iyo granted higher reasoning, was entirely composed of moonlight, and tended to float upwards.
 Kasa was abundant, but Rabi and Iyo were more scarce.
 Kasa, in isolation, is recognized as red soul material.

 The three Komais congealed and became Demvegaz.
+She was self-aware and said, "I will to become many.
+I will to become born."
 Then Demvegaz separated the cosmos into the Neaths and Skies, with Arbigard between them.
 Demvegaz granted part of her Kasa and Rabi to populate the cosmos with plants and animals.
 This combination of Komais is recognized as yellow soul material.
 Finally, she granted part of her Kasa, Rabi, and Iyo to populate the cosmos with sentient mortals.
 This combination of Komais is recognized as green soul material.

 In the end, Demvegaz spent all of her Kasa in the act of creation.
 Her only remaining Komais were Rabi and Iyo.
 These drifted upwards, and became the clouds.
 This combination of Komais is recognized as blue soul material.
 Demvegaz no longer acts in the world, except by interactions with stray Kasa which reaches the skies.
 Therefore, all common meteorological phenomena are acts of Demvegaz.
 For the same reason, Cloud Devouts who commune with the clouds know her true will.

-However, echoes of Recetokel permeated the cosmos after creation.
+However, echoes of Restokal permeated the cosmos after creation.
 Nothing was perfectly ordered, so all beings had the potential to defy Demvegaz.
-A group of mortals, now known as Archons, constructed the Hade to divide the Neaths into the "Near Neaths" and the "Far Neaths", and made the Far Neaths their fortress.
+Continuous sacrifice and discipline was required to uphold order, or else the cosmos would revert to Restokal.
+It was easy to fall off the path of Demvegaz, and many strayed from her will.
+A group of magically powerful mortals, now known as Archons, constructed the Hade to divide the Neaths into the "Near Neaths" and the "Far Neaths", and made the Far Neaths their fortress.
 They preferred red soul material magic for its destructive power, and delighted in harassing the mortals of Arbigard.
 The Archons pretended to be gods, and created Cthonian armies with red soul material.
 They did not possess true intellect, but appeared so due to impressions left by their Archon masters.
 These impressions allowed the Cthonians to autonomously mimic the speech and strategy patterns of their masters.
 Over many generations, foolish mortals on Arbigard accepted the Archons as gods and sought to appease them.

 In Lodumpis, the Uzvu already have extensive experience in rooting out Archon worship.
 They view Cthonic cults as utterly foolish, but they also openly study red soul material with less stigma than in Conliah's history.
 Red soul material is acknowledged as dangerous, but not ontologically corrupt.
 Rather, it is viewed as a component of nature.
 Due to its destructive power, the Archons favored magic based on red soul material.
 Also, Archons who physically manifest appear to have red souls because their manifestations are magical projections.
 The green souls of the Archons exist elsewhere in Cthonia, hidden away.
 Being unaffiliated with the Archons except by sharing a power source, Wretches are viewed as a legitimate magical practice alongside Devouts and Schoolmages which the Uzvu field in their armies.

 However, Lodumpans have never heard of the Agathoi or any similar concept.
 The Uzvu speculate that the Agathoi are a misinterpretation of Demvegaz's power by false equivalence to the Archons.
 They deny the existence of Asteria as a separate realm for transmigrating souls.
 Instead, they believe that green souls dissipate upon death, just like the yellow souls of animals.
 The green soul splits into parts: the Kasa cycles to the neaths, the Rabi remains in Arbigard, and the Iyo cycles to the skies.
 They do not believe personhood progresses across lives, but that each individual is destroyed upon death.

 The Uzvu believe in a different structure of the cosmos than the Imperial Cult.
 They agree that Ksylia is a sphere, but the Firmament is simply an impenetrable dome that does not phase anywhere.
 The hemisphere above are the Skies, above the disc of Arbigard, with the Neaths below.
 The Neaths are divided into the Near Neaths, the Hade, and the Far Neaths.
 Again, the dome boundary at the bottom of the sphere is not a phasing membrane but an impenetrable boundary which has no special name.
 The Far Neaths across the Hade is not a separate realm from Ksylia, but a region containing many individual portals to Cthonic spheres.
 The Uzvu reject that Cthonia exists as a separate realm embedded in shared space, but believe Cthonic spheres are remote bubbles of space connected only by phasing.
-These bubbles hold the primordial Recetokel, which the Archons shaped according to their own desires.
+These bubbles hold the primordial Restokal, which the Archons shaped according to their own desires.

 Devouts of cloud worship have powers identical to devouts of the Six Guardians, but which Guardian their powers resemble changes depending on the formation of clouds and precipitation.